72% NTSC or 99% sRGB vs 95% DCI-P3: Best TV Color Gamut?

 The CIE 1931 color space is the base color space, which is created by mapping the human color vision, and thus represents all the colors that are visible to the human eyes.

-If a TV can display all the colors present in this color space, the picture on it will appear the same as it is in reality.
+It means that, if a TV can display all the colors present in this color space, the picture on it will appear the same as it is in reality.

-But this doesn’t practically happen because our electronic displays aren’t that capable of displaying all those colors.
 But the good news is that they can display a portion of the visible color space, known as the color gamut of the display.

 The colors which a TV can display depend on which particular portion of the color space it covers.